Spotted Lanternfly - What to Look For

 Spotted Lanternfly - What to Look For Friday, November 1, 2019

 Spotted Lanternfly (Lycorma delicatula) is an aggressive invasive species that is present in several states.
 It is currently found in Pennsylvania, Virginia, Delaware, Maryland, New York, West Virginia, Ohio, Connecticut, Indiana, and New Jersey with sightings in several other nearby states.
 Although this pest is not present in Nebraska, it is important to be vigilant for it.

 PDF DownloadFile DownloadDownload to Print

 At this point, SLF has not been found in or near Nebraska.
-Due to its risk of spreading though it is imperative to be on the lookout for this pest which is potentially the worse invasive the US has seen in several decades.
-If you believe you have found SLF please contact the Nebraska Department of Agriculture or the Nebraska Forest Service.
+Due to its risk of spreading, though, it is imperative to be on the lookout for this pest which is potentially the worst invasive the US has seen in several decades.
+If you believe you have found SLF, please contact the Nebraska Department of Agriculture or the Nebraska Forest Service.
 We would rather have false alarms than have an infestation go undetected for several years.